SFS2X Docs / AdvancedTopics / game-api

 » Overview

-Just as a reminder, the SmartFoxServer class exposes a getAPIManager() method which in turn allows you to access all the different API in the SFS2X framework.
+The SmartFoxServer class exposes a getAPIManager() method which in turn allows you to access all the different API subsets in the SFS2X framework.
+The APIManager provides:

 Match Expressions are built like "if" conditions in any common programming language: they work like queries in a database.
-Here's a Java example to get you started:
+Here's a server-side example to get you started, but this is similar on the client side:

 Expressions are made of three elements: